jamesbornholt/z3-ios/README.md

 Here's a stupid app that runs Z3 on an iOS device.
 It won't work in the simulator.
+You'll need Xcode and an Apple developer account.

 ## Preparing Z3 for iOS